CLI Authentication

 | ID token | In-memory only | N/A | Discarded after each command |

 The refresh token is stored under the service name vault-marketplace in your OS keychain.
-On systems where the keychain is unavailable, the CLI falls back to a file at ~/.myclaude/credentials with chmod 600 permissions and prints a warning recommending keychain setup.
+On systems where the keychain is unavailable, the CLI falls back to ~/.myclaude/credentials with chmod 600 permissions and prints a warning.

 Token lifecycle